Grey edge of a facet, sometimes referred to as chipping in severe cases. The facet edge should be sharp and clean.

 Royalties and mining taxes refer to payments to Government in relation to revenue, production or profit generated under licence agreements.

-An event where customers can inspect and buy diamonds from De Beers.
+A sales event where customers can inspect and buy diamonds from De Beers.

 Term contract rough diamond customers of De Beers.

 Colloquial term for rough diamonds under three grainers.
 A grainer is a unit often used in the diamond trade to approximate the weight of a rough diamond; a grain is about 0.25 carats.

 An in-vehicle Event Data Recorder that makes constant video recordings of a journey.
 It is designed to reduce risk by encouraging safe driving behaviour and aiding in the process of investigating car accidents.

 Social investment refers to social contributions paid on a compulsory or voluntary basis, either from allocated budgets or established programmes.

 An item of jewellery (for example, a ring) that highlights a single diamond.

 The process of classifying rough diamonds into a variety of categories based on their natural characteristics, specifically their colour, clarity, carat and model or shape.

 A man-made diamond with the same chemical composition, crystal structure and physical properties as its natural counterpart.
 Where a product is man-made, but has the same structure as a natural counterpart, an accepted description must be used to make clear that the product is man-made.
 Synthetic is one such description.